4. Observing learning

 4. Observing spoken language

-When observing, pay attention to your own language use as well as that of the students.
-FFT advises careful phrasing and speaking in a friendly manner.
-Put what you are about to say through a filter.
-By addressing a group in this way, you create a positive learning environment.
-By paying attention to students’ language, you recognize both positive intentions and possible disruptions at an early stage.
+Observing language concerns both your own language use and that of the students.
+FFT advises to formulate carefully and speak in a friendly manner.
+Put what you are going to say through a filter.
+Speaking this way creates a positive learning environment.
+By paying attention to students’ language use, you can recognize both positive intentions and possible disruptions at an early stage.

 4.1 Spoken language as harbinger of a disruption